 - organic ceylon cinnamon

-I add diversity to my overall diet with green smoothies, especially based on the season.
+You can add diversity to your overall diet with green smoothies, especially based on the season.
 In addition to rotating the type of greens I use to make sure I don’t get too much of a good thing, I also switch up the type of fruit I use, as well as my choice of add-ins.
 I always use healthy fats in my smoothies, too, which improves the absorption of the nutrients, as well as increasing satiation.
-Win-win.

 Outside of satisfying your general run-of-the-mill picky-eater, green smoothies can be really great for those on special diets, including those with allergies or food sensitivities.
 I always make my smoothies dairy-free, for instance.
-The key is adapting the ingredients to meet those needs (*see my note about checking with your doctor, though).
+The key is adapting the ingredients to meet your individual needs.

-9. Smoothies are a great source of plant-based or collagen protein.
+9. Great source of plant-based or collagen protein

 There are some fantastic plant-based protein powders on the market now, including the Sunwarrior brand, but you I also increase the protein content of smoothies through whole foods like hemp seeds, sacha inchi seeds, or your favorite plant protein source.
 I’m also a huge fan of collagen protein powders.
 Get creative and experiment!